-Thiess’ financial objectives and corporate governance guidelines are established through our shareholder, CIMIC Group.
+Thiess’ financial objectives and corporate governance guidelines are established through our shareholders.
 These guidelines are an essential part of building confidence and maintaining solid relationships with our clients, stakeholders and staff.
 They are the key to our continued growth and success.

 Code of Conduct

-You can also contact the Ethics Line via the online disclosure form, post or fax.
+You can also contact the Ethics Line by emailing firstname.lastname@example.org or via the online disclosure form, post or fax.
 For details visit the Stopline website.

 Rejecting modern slavery

-Our Modern Slavery Statement describes how we identify, mitigate and prevent the risk of modern slavery, and remedy any impacts which may occur.
-Thiess was a wholly owned subsidiary of CIMIC for the reporting period 1 January 2020 to 1 December 2020 and contributed to the CIMIC Group’s Joint Modern Slavery Statement.
+Our Modern Slavery Policy describes how we identify, mitigate and prevent the risk of modern slavery, and remedy any impacts which may occur.

 Anti-Bribery and Corruption Policy